1EdTech's Digital Learning Revolution Program: Making the Commitment

 Revolutionizing the digital ecosystem of a school district takes both leadership and commitment.
 In this webinar, participants heard from Tony Hunter, CIO at Broward County Schools in Florida where they’ve implemented open integrated technologies to lower costs and maximize the efficiency of the district's digital learning environment.
 Learn why making the commitment to open standards was essential to their work.

-Guest Speakers: Rob Abel, CEO, IMS Global Learning Consortium; Tony Hunter, Chief Information Officer, Broward County Schools (FL)
+Guest Speakers: Rob Abel, CEO, 1EdTech Consortium; Tony Hunter, Chief Information Officer, Broward County Schools (FL)

 Event Date: Wednesday, 17 January 2018